 Apploye- for review and analysis of your time

 As described above, you need to analyze your working pattern before mapping the time.
 Apploye has some specific features for evaluation of the time usage.
-This time tracking and productivity app generate automatic timesheets showing your working hours on a daily, weekly, and monthly basis.
+This time tracking and productivity app generates automatic timesheets showing your working hours on a daily, weekly, and monthly basis.

 The reports add an extra point to your analysis as it provides generic analytics of your working hours, and monitor internet usage time, productivity, and comparative performance.
 It also keeps you motivated to be on your track.